-Purchase Assurance/Purchase Protection: If an eligible item you buy with your eligible card is broken, lot or stolen within 90 days of purchase, you can get reimbursed up to a set amount per claim and year.
+Purchase Assurance/Purchase Protection: If an eligible item you buy with your eligible card is broken, lost or stolen within 90 days of purchase, you can get reimbursed up to a set amount per claim and year.
 You can check out WalletHub’s purchase protection report for more information.

 Travel Accident Insurance: In the unfortunate event of death or dismemberment caused by a travel provider, cardholders will be reimbursed up to a set amount.
-Coverage is for cardholders, domestic partners and dependent children.
+Coverage is for cardholders, domestic partners, and dependent children.